IceHe/lib/snips/books/designing-data-intensive-applications.md

 _( 线性化的代价 )_

 - _( 详见原书例 )_
+- A network interruption forces a choice between linearizability and availability.
 - If clients can **connect directly to the leader datacenter**, _this is not a problem,_ since the application continues to work normally there.
     - _But clients that can only reach a follower datacenter will experience an outage ( 断供 ) until the network link is repaired._